You are here:

 Everyone in the community needs to be vigilant about their water usage and take steps to significantly reduce their water consumption.
 The water we save now is critical until the region gets rain and to how resilient the region will be as the drought continues.
 Extreme level water restrictions are just one way Council is working with the community to reduce water usage and sustain the region’s water supply.

 Council acknowledges support is also needed for rural residents – everyone needs water.
-Council is ensuring a transition period is in place from now until 1 May 2019 so that rural residents can access the urban water supply until 1 May 2019 from standpipes located at Warwick (Wallace Street) and Stanthorpe (McKenzie Street).
+Rural residents can access the urban water supply from standpipes located at Warwick (Wallace Street) and Stanthorpe (McKenzie Street).
 Only these two standpipes will be available to purchase water using an AV data key.
-Council is asking residents to only use these standpipes as Council needs to track supply and demand and gather critical data during the transition phase from now until 1 May.
+Council is asking residents to only use these standpipes as Council needs to track supply and demand and gather critical data.
 We need to understand how much water is being used, how much is needed, and if we are all meeting our agreed water restrictions targets so that we can adequately plan.

 If you have a truck with a cube, you can go to these supervised points to fill up during business hours, Monday to Friday, from 8am to 3pm.
-Residents accessing water from the standpipes will be limited to purchasing a maximum of 1000 litres per fill, capped at 3000 litres per week.
+Residents accessing water from the standpipes will be limited to purchasing a maximum of 2000 litres per week.